Nightmaster

 The Nightmaster is a fictional character, a sword and sorcery hero published by DC Comics.
 He first appeared in Showcase #82 (May 1969), and was created by Denny O'Neil and Jerry Grandenetti.

+Creation

+In Showcase #82 O'Neil wrote an open letter to the fans entitled 'Take That, You Hideous Magician You!' in which he detailed the inspirations for Nightmaster.

+O'Neil states the following as a source of inspiration, the travel between worlds aspect of John Carter, the fantasy elements of Conan the Barbarian, Fafhrd and the Gray Mouser, Lord of the Rings, Michael Moorcock's Elric Saga, specifically Stealer of Souls and Stormbringer, and the science fiction works of Samuel R. Delany and Roger Zelazny.

+O'Neil states that the rock aspect of James Rook was inspired by The Beatles and The Doors.

 Publication history

 Following his introduction in Showcase #82 (May 1969), the character appeared in the following two monthly issues, with Bernie Wrightson taking over the art.

 The character did not reappear for over two decades, returning for cameo appearances in Animal Man #25 (July 1990) and The Books of Magic #3 (1991).
 He had slightly expanded guest roles in Primal Force #11–12 (Sept.-Oct.
 1995) and Swamp Thing #160 and #164 (Nov.
 1995 & March 1996).